NiceKype/NiceBot/README.md

 </p>

 ## Overview
+> [!IMPORTANT]
-The **NiceBot** is a Allrounder Bot that is currently WIP.
+> The **NiceBot** is a Allrounder Bot that is currently WIP.
 So that means, it's not available right now.
 But you can see the progress here and have a look what features the bot has in the future.
 Stay tuned for the release ;)

 ## Features
 This functions are currently in the nicebot that you can use.